munificent/journal/_posts/2013-01-13-iteration-inside-and-out.md

 ## Interal Iterators: Don't Call Me, I'll Call You.

 Right now, the Rubyists are grinning, the Smalltalkers are furiously waving their hands in the air to get the teacher's attention and the Lispers are just nodding smugly in the back row (all as usual).
-Here's what they know that you we may not:
+Here's what they know that you may not:

 Those languages (Smalltalk, Ruby by way of Smalltalk, and most Lisps) use *internal* iterators.
 When you're iterating you've got two chunks of code in play: